-Other word problems and their situation types in grade 2 are as follows: tasks 2:1 Paper Chain, Add To with Start Unknown; 2:6 Cutting a Rope, Put Together with One Addend Unknown, in a context involving length; 2:9

-Disappearing Cabbages, Take From with Start Unknown; 2:11 Grass Snake vs. Rat Snake, Compare with Difference Unknown ('how many more'/'how much longer' language), in a context involving length; 2:13 Apple-Picking, Compare with Bigger Quantity Unknown ('fewer' language); and 2:4

-Animals in the Park, combination of Put Together/Take Apart with Total Unknown and Compare with Difference Unknown ('how many fewer' language).
+Other word problems and their situation types in grade 2 are as follows: tasks 2:6 Cutting a Rope, Put Together with One Addend Unknown, in a context involving length; 2:9 Disappearing Cabbages, Take From with Start Unknown; 2:11 Grass Snake vs. Rat Snake, Compare with Difference Unknown ('how many more'/'how much longer' language), in a context involving length; 2:12 Jump-Rope Contest, Compare with Smaller Quantity Unknown ('more' language); 2:13 Apple-Picking, Compare with Bigger Quantity Unknown ('fewer' language); and 2:4 Animals in the Park, combination of Put Together/Take Apart with Total Unknown and Compare with Difference Unknown ('how many fewer' language).

-In later grades, tasks 4:9 Fitness Day and 5:9 Walkathon are addition/subtraction word problems of situation type Compare with Smaller Quantity Unknown.
+In later grades, tasks 4:9 Fitness Day and 5:9 Walkathon are addition/ subtraction word problems of situation type Compare with Smaller Quantity Unknown.

-In earlier grades, see the $\underline{\text{Map of Addition and Subtraction Situations in}}$ K-2 Math Milestones.
+In earlier grades, see the Map of Addition and Subtraction Situations in K-2 Math Milestones.